Tamarind juice

-Tamarind juice (also tamarind water) is a liquid extract of the tamarind (Tamarindus indica) tree fruit, produced by squeezing, mixing and sometimes boiling tamarind fruit pulp.
-Tamarind juice can be consumed as beverage appreciated for its fresh sour taste, or used for culinary purpose as a sour flavouring agent.
-The recent development uses tamarind juice as a mixture in cocktail.
+Tamarind juice (also known as tamarind water) is a drink or ingredient made by extracting the sweet-sour pulp of tamarind (Tamarindus indica) into water.
+The tamarind tree is native to tropical Africa and has long been cultivated across tropical and subtropical regions, where its pulp is widely used in beverages as well as foods.
+Tamarind juice can be consumed as a beverage appreciated for its fresh sour taste, or used for culinary purposes as a sour flavouring agent.
+In addition to traditional uses, tamarind is used in some modern cocktails and non-alcoholic mixed drinks for its tart flavour.

 As beverage

 The juice of tamarind fruit is produced by squeezing and mixing the pulp of tamarind fruit with water.
 Sometimes the process also include the boiling of tamarind pulp to further extracting the tamarind fruit essence.

 Then the mixed liquid is sieved to separate the juice from tamarind seeds, fibers and bits of fruit shell.
-The sour-tasting tamarind juice is often sweetened with the addition of liquid palm sugar and often served with ice.
+The sour-tasting tamarind juice is often sweetened with the addition of liquid palm sugar and often served with ice.In several regions, tamarind juice is prepared ad consumed as a traditional beverage.

 In Indonesia, tamarind juice is called air asem (tamarind water), es asem (tamarind ice) or gula asem (sugared tamarind).
-It is a popular traditional drink in Java, which is mixed with gula jawa or gula aren (palm sugar).
-It is also often served as fresh and sour palate cleansing drink after consuming often bitter tasting Javanese jamu herbal drinks.
+It is a popular traditional drink in Java, where it is commonly mixed with gula jawa or gula aren (palm sugar).
+It is also often served as fresh and sour palate cleansing drink after consuming the often bitter-tasting Javanese jamu herbal drinks.
+Tamarind is also used as an ingredient in Indonesian drinks in broader traditions beyond plain juice, including the jamu herbal drink.

+Tamarind juice and tamarind-based drinks are also produced commercially and available in many countries.

 In Indonesia, tamarind juice is also produced industrially as UHT packed drink marketed as healthy drink sari asem asli or real tamarind juice.
 There are also commercially mass-produced canned and bottled tamarind juice, offered especially in Asian supermarket.

+Middle east

+Comparable beverages also appear in other culinary traditions.
 In Turkish cuisine, tamarind juice is known as demirhindi şerbeti which is tamarind made into sharbat beverage.

+Africa

+In northern Cameroon, tamarind juice is known as the “djabbe” beverage in local usage.
+Field research described djabbe as among the most popular cooling drinks consumed in northern Cameroon.

+Americas

 In Mexico and other Latin American countries, tamarind juice is known as agua de tamarindo or "tamarind water".
 It is one of the most common agua fresca variant in Mexico.